camilovietnam/docker/001-nginx-php-mysql/README.md

 Then run the `docker-compose up` command.

-You should also change the name of the containers as the default names (laravel, mysql) might conflict with other containers you are running
+You should also change the name of the containers as the default names (laravel, mysql) might conflict with other containers you are running.